 The current educational objectives of the Civil Engineering program are:

-- Graduates should be applying the highest standards of personal and professional integrity and ethical responsibility in the practice of civil and environmental engineering.
+- Graduates will communicate effectively in oral, visual, and written means and have professional and ethical responsibility in the practice of civil engineering.

-- Graduates should demonstrate a record of individual and team accomplishments in developing creative and sound engineering solutions to practical problems that incorporate a broad range of considerations such as economic, environmental, ethical, social, and policy implications.
+- Graduates will demonstrate a record of individual and team accomplishments in developing creative and sound engineering solutions to practical problems that meet professional, societal, sustainability, and global challenges.